1942 (video game): Reception

 Mike Roberts reviewed the arcade game in the May 1985 issue of British magazine Computer Gamer.
-While noting the game's scenario was "an odd subject for a Japanese arcade manufacturer" to take up, he said it has "very nice graphics" especially the "graphically excellent loops" and had an "original" gameplay feature in the form of the percentage high score.
-Retrospectively, Brett Alan Weiss of AllGame called it "a fondly remembered" shooter and praising the special roll button, "perfectly balanced gameplay, colorfully detailed graphics," and "nifty" power-ups, making "the game a true classic."
+While noting the game's scenario was "an odd subject for a Japanese arcade manufacturer" to take up, he said it has "nice" graphics and had an "original" gameplay feature in the form of the percentage high score.
+Retrospectively, Brett Alan Weiss of AllGame called it "a fondly remembered" shooter and praised the special roll button, "perfectly balanced" gameplay, "colorfully detailed" graphics, and "nifty" power-ups.

 Legacy

-1942 was the first Capcom title to spawn a successful series of sequels, with five titles in the 194X line released from 1987 to 2000.
-Many of Capcom's other vertical shooters featured very similar gameplay, such as Varth: Operation Thunderstorm.

-It was re-released in Capcom Generations 1 for the PlayStation and Saturn consoles.
+1942 was re-released in Capcom Generations 1 for the PlayStation and Saturn consoles.
 It was featured in the Capcom Classics Collection for the PlayStation 2 and Xbox, as well as Capcom Classics Collection: Reloaded for the PlayStation Portable.
-The arcade version was added to the Wii Virtual Console in Japan on December 21, 2010, the PAL and North American regions in January 2011.
+The arcade version was added to the Wii Virtual Console in Japan on December 21, 2010, and in the PAL and North American regions in January 2011.
 It was also re-released for Windows Mobile Professional.

-1942: Joint Strike was released for Xbox Live Arcade and PlayStation Network in 2008.
+A remake, 1942: Joint Strike was released for Xbox Live Arcade and PlayStation Network in 2008.
 1942: First Strike was released for iOS in 2010.

+194X series

-The game series has sold a total of 1.4 million units worldwide as of December 31, 2019, and stands as Capcom's 18th best-selling franchise.
+1942 was the first Capcom title to spawn a successful series of sequels, with five titles in the 194X line released from 1987 to 2000.
+Many of Capcom's other vertical shooters featured very similar gameplay, such as Varth: Operation Thunderstorm.
+The game series has sold a total of 1.4 million units worldwide as of December 2019, and stands as Capcom's 18th best-selling franchise.